• Skip to primary navigation

 Why You’ll Love This Recipe

 1. No Cooking.
 This dessert requires no cooking and is mixed together in one bowl.
 It is so fast to make and super easy.
-Anyone with any level of cooking skill can make watergate salad!
+Anyone with any level of cooking skill can make Watergate salad!
 This recipe is perfect for the summer months because no heat is required.
 Your house will stay cool while you make dessert.

 2. Shortcut Ingredients.
 No need to get fancy.
 We’re using tub whipped topping, canned fruit, and instant pudding to make this pistachio salad recipe super easy.
 You can find all of the ingredients at your local supermarket.